microsoft/BlingFire/README.md

 2. [WordPiece](https://arxiv.org/pdf/1609.08144.pdf) tokenization
 3. [SentencePiece](https://github.com/google/sentencepiece) Unigram LM
 4. [SentencePiece](https://github.com/google/sentencepiece) BPE
-5. Induced syllabification (identifies possible hyphenation points within a token)
+5. Induced/learned syllabification patterns (identifies possible hyphenation points within a token)

 Bling Fire provides uniform interface for working with all four algorithms so there is no difference for the client whether to use tokenizer for XLNET, BERT or your own custom model.